 From this, we learn a few important truths.
 Firstly, as Christians we should be sharing the Gospel (literally the “Good News”) of Jesus to people we come in contact with.
 It is not simply the work of pastors and missionaries.
 It is a calling for all believers.
 Secondly, the actual work of evangelism is done by God through the Holy Spirit.
 God opens hearts as we share His message.
 Even if we lack confidence in our own abilities to share the Gospel, we trust that the Holy Spirit is doing the real work of bringing people to Himself.

 Thoughts for the day

-- What does this passage tell you about God, Jesus and man?
+- What does this passage tell you about humanity?

-- What do you feel God is telling you through these passages?
+- What do you feel God is telling you through this passage?

 - How can you apply this message in an area of your life that needs transformation?

 - Is there anyone you think should hear or will benefit from this message?
 Go and tell them.

 Follow the ACTS acronym in prayer: Adoration, Confession, Thanksgiving, Supplication (Asking).